kaye360/bookstack-v2/readme.md

 ## Bugs
 - problem with commenting sometimes
-- figure out useAuth/userContext situation
-- book like saving as object not array somehow
+- book like saving as object not array sometimes

 ## Future Feature Ideas
+- Randomize community feed
 - Full Typescript integration
 - add username to book DB.
 Show user affiliated with this book and link to profile
 - pagination or infinite scroll